-- Improvements or additions made before 1 October 2001 are assumed to have taken place when the asset was acquired.
+Improvements or additions made before 1 October 2001 are assumed to have taken place when the asset was acquired.
 The period before 1 October 2001 is limited to 20 years.
 Additions to an asset after valuation date are added to the base cost (not apportioned).
-Where no additions or improvements have taken place prior to valuation date, the 20-year limit does not apply - More information can be obtained in the Comprehensive Guide to Capital Gains Tax available on the SARS website www.sars.gov.za
+Where no additions or improvements have taken place prior to valuation date, the 20-year limit does not apply

-• Exclusions
+5.4.4 EXCLUSIONS

-- Primary residence exclusion: - The first R2 million capital gain or loss of a primary residence, in the case of an individual or special trust type A (as defined in section 1 of the Income Tax Act), will not be taken into consideration for CGT purposes.
-In other words, where a capital gain or loss exceeds R2 million the excess would be subject to CGT - A natural person or special trust type A must disregard a capital gain or loss on disposal of a primary residence if the proceed on disposal does not exceed R2 million. - In order for a residence to qualify as a primary residence: - The interest must be held by a natural person or a special trust type A - That person, beneficiary or spouse of either such persons must ordinarily reside therein as their main residence - The residence must be used mainly for domestic purposes. - A primary residence includes the land upon which it is actually situated and may include other adjacent land that is used mainly for domestic or private purposes together with that residence.
-The total of all the land may, however, not exceed two hectares.
-This could also include unconsolidated adjacent land, provided that, upon disposal of the primary residence, any unconsolidated land is disposed of at the time and to the same person as the primary residence itself - The primary residence exclusion must be taken into account prior to your declaration of the gain/loss. - Annual exclusion: - The annual exclusion will be applied programmatically by SARS and you are therefore not required to complete this 'exclusion' on your return. - The annual exclusion of a natural person and a special trust type A is R30 000 for the 2016 year of assessment and R40 000 from the 2017 year of assessment. - During the assessment process all capital gains and/or losses are added together and thereafter the sum of such capital gains and losses is reduced by the annual exclusion, limited to the amount of the gain/loss. - Where a natural person dies during the year of assessment, the annual exclusion is increased to R300 000. - The exclusion applies to gains as well as losses. - The unutilised portion of the annual exclusion cannot be carried forward to a following year of assessment.
+The first R2 million capital gain or loss of a primary residence, in the case of an individual or special trust type A (as defined in section 1 of the Income Tax Act), will not be taken into consideration for CGT purposes.
+In other words, where a capital gain or loss exceeds R2 million the excess would be subject to CGT.
+A natural person or special trust type A must disregard a capital gain or loss on disposal of a primary residence if the proceeds on disposal does not exceed R2 million.

+In order for a residence to qualify as a primary residence:

+- The interest must be held by a natural person or a special trust type A - That person, beneficiary or spouse of either such persons must ordinarily reside therein as their main residence - The residence must be used mainly for domestic purposes.

+A primary residence includes the land upon which it is actually situated and may include other adjacent land that is used mainly for domestic or private purposes together with that residence.
+The total of all the land may not exceed two hectares.
+This could also include unconsolidated adjacent land, provided that, upon disposal of the primary residence, any unconsolidated land is disposed of at the time and to the same person as the primary residence itself.

+The primary residence exclusion must be taken into account prior to your declaration of the gain/loss.

+The annual exclusion will be applied programmatically by SARS and you are therefore not required to complete this 'exclusion' on your return.

+- The annual exclusion of a natural person and a special trust type A is R30 000 for the 2016 year of assessment and R40 000 from the 2017 year of assessment. - During the assessment process, all capital gains and/or losses are added together and thereafter the sum of such capital gains and losses is reduced by the annual exclusion, limited to the amount of the gain/loss. - Where a natural person dies during the year of assessment, the annual exclusion is increased to R300 000. - The exclusion applies to gains as well as losses. - The unutilised portion of the annual exclusion cannot be carried forward to a following year of assessment.

-Inclusion rate:
+5.4.5 INCLUSION RATE:

-- Where a net capital gain for the current year of assessment has been determined, such amount is multiplied by the inclusion rate to determine the taxable capital gain.
+COMPREHENSIVE GUIDE TO THE INCOME TAX RETURN FOR INDIVIDUALS IT-AE-36-G05 Where a net capital gain for the current year of assessment has been determined, such amount is multiplied by the inclusion rate to determine the taxable capital gain.
 The result is included in the taxable income for that year of assessment.
-Note that this will be done programmatically during the assessment process. - The inclusion rate is 33.3% for the 2016 year of assessment and 40% from the 2017 year of assessment. - A capital loss can only be offset against a capital gain, and not against normal taxable income.
+Note that this will be done programmatically during the assessment process.

+The inclusion rate is 33.3% for the 2016 year of assessment and 40% from the 2017 year of assessment.

+A capital loss can only be offset against a capital gain, and not against normal taxable income.